wangziqi2013/wangziqi2013.github.io/_posts/2018-03-18-HTM-Hardware-2PL-and-OCC.markdown

 Translating the above 2PL principle into hardware terminologies, we obtain the following for hardware transactions:
-(h1) All transactional load/store instructions must use cache coherence protocol to obtain permission to the cache line under the corresponding state; (h2) Before acquiring the last cache line used by the transaction, no cache line shall be evicted by the cache controller, either because of capacity/conflict misses, or because some other processors intend to invalidate the line.
+(h1) All transactional load/store instructions must use cache coherence protocol to obtain permission to the cache line under the corresponding state; (h2) Before acquiring the last cache line used by the transaction, no transactional cache line shall be evicted by the cache controller, either because of capacity/conflict misses, or because some other processors intend to invalidate the line.
 This seems to be only a trivial improvement over the existing cache coherence protocol, and the correctness is straightforward, as (h1)(h2) can be mapped to (s1)(s2).
 One of the gratest advantages of this simple design is the fact